|Type||EIT RIS Programmes, training|

 The WE Lead Programme is made up of interactive sessions designed to unlock and develop the entrepreneurial mindset and capabilities of the participants in the context of leading in the complex and changing food industry.
 The experiential component will be complemented by a leadership development plan and a mentoring programme to challenge and progress the development plan.
 Each participant will have access to industry, academic and/or policy mentors, cross-sector industry leaders network and the tools to leverage both entrepreneurial and collective leadership ways of working.

-The programme will take place online over 10 weeks from the 1st October.
-3 full days and every Tuesday and Thursday afternoon during these 10 weeks.
+The programme will take place online over 6 weeks from the 2nd November – 3 full days and every Tuesday and Thursday afternoon.

 All programme details and logistics will be provided to applicants offered a place on the programme.